Carcinogen: Ionizing Radiation

+Non-ionizing radiation

 Not all types of electromagnetic radiation are carcinogenic.
 Low-energy waves on the electromagnetic spectrum including radio waves, microwaves, infrared radiation and visible light are thought not to be, because they have insufficient energy to break chemical bonds.
 Evidence for carcinogenic effects of non-ionizing radiation is generally inconclusive, though there are some documented cases of radar technicians with prolonged high exposure experiencing significantly higher cancer incidence.

-Higher-energy radiation, including ultraviolet radiation (present in sunlight), x-rays, and gamma radiation, generally is carcinogenic, if received in sufficient doses.
+Higher-energy radiation, including ultraviolet radiation (present in sunlight) generally is carcinogenic, if received in sufficient doses.
 For most people, ultraviolet radiations from sunlight is the most common cause of skin cancer.
 In Australia, where people with pale skin are often exposed to strong sunlight, melanoma is the most common cancer diagnosed in people aged 15–44 years.

 Substances or foods irradiated with electrons or electromagnetic radiation (such as microwave, X-ray or gamma) are not carcinogenic.
 In contrast, non-electromagnetic neutron radiation produced inside nuclear reactors can produce secondary radiation through nuclear transmutation.

-In prepared food
+Common carcinogens associated with food

+Alcohol

+Alcohol is a carcinogen of the head and neck, esophagus, liver, colon and rectum, and breast.
+It has a synergistic effect with tobacco smoke in the development of head and neck cancers.
+In the United States approximately 6% of cancers and 4% of cancer deaths are attributable to alcohol use.

+Processed meats

 Chemicals used in processed and cured meat such as some brands of bacon, sausages and ham may produce carcinogens.
 For example, nitrites used as food preservatives in cured meat such as bacon have also been noted as being carcinogenic with demographic links, but not causation, to colon cancer.

+Meats cooked at high temperatures

 Cooking food at high temperatures, for example grilling or barbecuing meats, may also lead to the formation of minute quantities of many potent carcinogens that are comparable to those found in cigarette smoke (i.e., benzo[a]pyrene).
 Charring of food looks like coking and tobacco pyrolysis, and produces carcinogens.
 There are several carcinogenic pyrolysis products, such as polynuclear aromatic hydrocarbons, which are converted by human enzymes into epoxides, which attach permanently to DNA.
 Pre-cooking meats in a microwave oven for 2–3 minutes before grilling shortens the time on the hot pan, and removes heterocyclic amine (HCA) precursors, which can help minimize the formation of these carcinogens.

+Acrylamide in foods

-Baking, grilling or broiling food, especially starchy foods, until a toasted crust is formed generates significant concentrations of acrylamide.
+Frying, grilling or broiling food at high temperatures, especially starchy foods, until a toasted crust is formed generates acrylamides.
 This discovery in 2002 led to international health concerns.
 Subsequent research has however found that it is not likely that the acrylamides in burnt or well-cooked food cause cancer in humans; Cancer Research UK categorizes the idea that burnt food causes cancer as a "myth".

-In cigarettes

-There is a strong association of smoking with lung cancer; the risk of developing lung cancer increases significantly in smokers.
-A large number of known carcinogens are found in cigarette smoke.
-Potent carcinogens found in cigarette smoke include polycyclic aromatic hydrocarbons (PAH, such as benzo(a)pyrene), benzene, and nitrosamine.